Quick Answers: Indian Mutual Funds, PFIC and Form 8621

 Does an STP or SWP create repeated Form 8621 events?

-Does rupee depreciation reduce my PFIC gain?
+Does rupee depreciation reduce my PFIC tax liability?

 Sources and References